Prospective Families

 Montessori Teachers

-Our classroom teachers are accredited by the Montessori Accreditation Council for Teacher Education (MACTE) and understand the importance of enabling children to develop naturally.
-Challenging and developmentally appropriate lessons and materials are presented based on observations of each child’s unique interests and abilities, and social, emotional, cognitive, and physical development.
+Our teachers understand the importance of enabling children to develop naturally in our warm, nurturing environment.
+Challenging and developmentally appropriate lessons and materials are presented based on observations of each child’s unique interests and abilities and their social, emotional, cognitive, and physical development.

 Montessori Materials